Slackline Setup and Rigging

 1) Webbing Coil

 Remember when you opened your new eLine kit and saw a perfectly neat coil?
 We sure do.
 We only re-roll our lines when we are very limited in space.
 If you are packing for a trip and want to make sure the line fits, take the time to roll it.
 To speed up the process we find the middle of the line and start rolling from there.
-If you have a long piece of eLine by the foot, we recommend rolling it in two different coils.
-That way if you decide to just use part of your line, you don’t have to undo the entire coil.

-2) Double Coil
+2) Double Web Coil

 If you have the 108ft eLine webbing or any long slackline and you are packing with size constrains, we recommend rolling your line into two different coils.
 That way if you decide to just use part of your line, you don’t have to undo the entire coil.